 Since Minut is so different from your typical security system, it’s hard to compare it to competitors, but we’ll take a whack at it anyway!
 Minut combines some tenets of traditional home security, like sensing for motion and the sound of glass breaking, with environmental features like temperature, humidity and mold sensing.
 It even makes your smoke alarms smart, so all in all, it’s a motion sensor, glass break sensor, thermometer, and siren combined.
 If you had to buy these devices separately, which you would at any other company, the cost would certainly be above $130.
-Some companies charge $50 for a motion detector alone, as well as requiring monthly fees that can be up to $60 a month (looking at you, ADT!).
+Some companies charge $50 for a motion detector alone, as well as requiring monthly fees that can be up to $60 a month, which you might remember from ADT’s costs.
 So yes, Minut is one of the most affordable security systems around.

 Is Minut Valuable?

 At a minimum of $130, Minut is certainly a good bang for your buck system.
 However, if you want a more extensive security system with cameras and video doorbells, Minut may not be sufficient.
 Still, it’s a start, especially for someone that lacks smart security or environmental monitoring at all.
 Minut is a great option for anyone on a budget or anyone that doesn’t want to pay monthly fees for their home security.
 And since only 30% of all people in the United States have security systems,3 Minut is a good place to start for the remaining 70%.
 Whether you’re a renter, an apartment-dweller or someone with multiple homes, Minut is easily scalable and super affordable.

 When it comes to smart home security, Minut is anything but ordinary.
 You all asked a lot of questions about it, which we’re happy to answer below.

 How do you install Minut?

 You install Minut by going through the following steps:

 - Place the Point Smart Alarm on any flat surface.